 30 Prince Lucien Campbell Hall

 64 University Health, Counseling, and Testing Center Building

-Three family and lactation support rooms each provide a private, intimate space for student, faculty, and staff mothers to nurse or express milk.
+Five family and lactation support rooms each provide a private, intimate space for student, faculty, and staff mothers to nurse or express milk.
 UO parents may register to use the room for a term or for a year by contacting the director of Work-Life Resources.

 This independent, nonprofit cooperative accepts children who are between the ages of eight weeks and eleven years.
 The center primarily serves families who live in Spencer View Family Housing but accommodates other UO student families, some UO faculty and staff member families, and community parents when space is available.
 Parents may reduce their costs through several cooperative options and may share in the center’s management through membership on the center’s board of directors.